cktlco/crew-chief-autovoicepack/README.md

 File created at: ./output/Luis/voice/codriver/corner_5_right_reversed/117-c.wav
 ```

-These messages will continue until the script has processed all the phrases in the audio inventory file.
+These messages will continue until the script has processed all the phrases in the phrase inventory.
 If you see no messages for a long time, it is safe to investigate, including stopping or restarting the container again later (see relevant question elsewhere on this page).
-In the example above, it's generating audio files for the 80th phrase in the audio inventory file, out of a total of almost 10,000 phrases.
+In the example above, it's generating audio files for the 80th phrase in the phrase inventory, out of a total of almost 10,000 phrases.

 When running multiple containers in parallel via `docker compose`, you can view the logs of all replica containers at once with `docker compose logs -f` (Ctrl+C to exit).